 Rx Review Program

-- Suggestions for vitamins and alternative therapies that can help you feel better
+- Gives suggestions for vitamins and alternative therapies that may help contribute to your overall health;

-- Clarification on how to take your medications
+- Help with how and when to take your medications;

-- Increased knowledge about pharmacists and how you can depend on them as your resource
+- Will help increase your knowledge about pharmacists and how you can depend on them as a resource.

 RX Review Process

-You should begin by going over your current health concerns and your medication history with the program pharmacist at the beginning of either your in-person or over-the-phone consultation.
-By doing this, the pharmacist will be able to understand how well your medications are working well for you, and how well you understand what they do.
-They will go through each medication you take and break it down piece by piece.
-At the end of the hour, they will help you design an action plan and make suggestions for how you can improve your health outcomes and medication routine.
-You should ask any questions that come to mind and address any concerns you have with your Rx Review pharmacist.
+You should begin by going over any health concerns and your medication history with the program pharmacist at the beginning of either your in-person or over-the-phone consultation.
+By doing this, the pharmacist will be able to understand how well your medications are working for you and how well you understand their purpose.
+They will go through each drug you take, looking at the use and its intended indication.
+At the end of your one-hour consultation, the pharmacist will help you design an action plan and make and suggestions on how you could improve your overall health outcomes and medication routine.
+Please remember to ask any questions that may come to mind and address any concerns you have with your Rx Review pharmacist.

-After your consultation has been completed the pharmacist will create a letter that summarizes your conversation and the recommendations they make.
-This letter will get sent to you and the doctors you identified.
-We ask that you schedule an appointment with your doctor to talk about these suggestions.
-If your doctor or you have any questions, you can direct them to the Rx Review Program Manager.
-Please note, the Rx Review pharmacist is only making recommendations, and you will make the final decision.
+After your consultation has been completed the pharmacist will create a letter that summarizes your conversation and the recommendations they have made.
+This recommendation letter will be sent to you and the healthcare team that you identified.
+We ask that you follow-up and schedule an appointment with your healthcare team to go over these suggestions.
+If you or your provider(s) have any questions, you can direct them to the Rx Review Program Manager.
+Please note, the Rx Review pharmacist is only making recommendations, your healthcare team will make the final decision.

-We believe you could benefit from this program based on claims data we received.
+We believe you could greatly benefit from this program based on the claims data we received.
 This isn’t bad, nor will this bring any barriers into future access to care.
-The purpose is to provide another resource to help you improve your knowledge surrounding your medications and your overall health.
+The purpose of this program is to provide another resource to help you improve your knowledge about your medications and your overall health.

 Who else is doing this?

 All private insurances and Medicare have their versions of MTM programs that are offered to their members.
-We are trying to offer you the same kind of resources.
+We would like to offer you the same kind of resources.